kristinemlarson/gnssrefl/README.md

 - ga

 The caveat is that UNAVCO is set to 15 sec because that is mostly what is there.
-If you don't know where your data are, you can try <code>-archive all<code>, which should try all archives in sequence.
+If you don't know where your data are, you can try <code>-archive all</code>, which should try all archives in sequence.
 I believe the default archive is cddis.

 <code>rinex2snr onsa00swe 2020 298</code>